tom-seddon/b2/doc/Overview.md

 recording.

 Having recorded a timeline, click the `Video` button to produce a video starting from that point.
-There are two output formats
+Select the combination of resolution and audio bitrate from the popup.

-available: 50Hz 1:1 BBC pixels, and 50Hz 2:1 BBC pixels.
-Note that the
+You'll always get two resolution options: 1:1 BBC pixels, and 2:1 BBC pixels.
+(Both are 50 Hz.)
+The 2:1 option doesn't do anything remotely clever, and exists only so that when uploaded to YouTube the video comes out as HD 1080p50.

-2:1 output does nothing advanced; it's just there so that when uploaded to YouTube it comes out as a 1080p50 video.
+Depending on system, you may get multiple audio bitrate options.
+Pick the highest bitrate that works with whichever program you're using to play back.

 Click `Replay` to play the timeline back.